N0K0/TG2020-AI/README.md

 The point of this release is to show off the protocol so that everyone that wished may start working.
 We will **not** break any implementation that you are working on right now, but we may add more commands.
 Either for finer control of the vehicle or easier control for more novice players.

-We might tweak some values based on some more playtesting up until the 1st of March ish.
+We might tweak some values based on some more playtesting up until the 5st of March ish (forgot febrary is a bit short).
 We will also tweak the speed falloff when leaving the road, at the moment its a bit to steep

 ## What are we going to do?